Debian software packages (i.e. deb files) are managed with

 11. Configurations messed up ? revert back to default

-Think you have rendered your system unusable by some software misconfiguration, this is a very common problem while installing nVIDIA or AMD non-free graphics drivers.
+Think you have rendered your system unusable by some bad software configuration, this is a very common problem while installing nVIDIA or AMD non-free graphics drivers.
 Revert back to default configuration of any package with

 dpkg-reconfigure , like bellow